kishorpallamala/devops-training/README.md

-this is for rsmote  to local repos first change to add to staging devops training second change pulling to remote server from local third change for pulling from remote server
+this is for remote  to local repository first change to add to staging devops training second change pulling to remote server from local third change for pulling from remote server